gflorez97/dataProcesses2019/docs/index.md

 Taking into consideration the accuracy obtained in our models, especially in the prediction section, we can definitely conclude whether a certain player would be one of the best 10 players in the league.
 Despite all those implications, we were unable to find a good model for the strength of relationships section.

-We tried to think about suggestions for future research, and we believe including subjective features, such as nationality, popularity (e.g. number of followers in social media accounts), participations in All-Star events (dunk contest, three-point contest, skill challenge), etc.
+We tried to think about suggestions for future research, and we believe including subjective features, such as nationality, popularity (e.g. number of followers in social media accounts), participation in All-Star events (dunk contest, three-point contest, skill challenge), etc.
 We can also extrapolate our models to other sports, changing the features with the main statistics of those sports, to analyze the best players.